sunnyshah2894/Real-Time-Audience-Polling/README.md

 ## About the web app

-(http://localhost:8080/) --> This is where your audience will connect.
+- (http://localhost:8080/) --> This is where your audience will connect.
 On opening the page, audience will have to enter the public key.
-(http://localhost:8080/admin) --> This will be used by the administrator of the presentation to control what questions to publish to the participants.
+- (http://localhost:8080/admin) --> This will be used by the administrator of the presentation to control what questions to publish to the participants.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors